biharygergo/card-estimator/src/cli/data/20231226_use-planning-poker-in-zoom.md

    - Seamlessly transition from Zoom to PlanningPoker.live without leaving the meeting interface, ensuring a fluid planning experience.
    - The same features you know from the web available inside Zoom.
 No restrictions.
    - Easy room invitations: Just click on "Invite" and everyone in the meeting will join.
+   - Want to learn more?
+Check out our [comprehensive guide to Planning Poker](/knowledge-base/planning-poker-guide-agile-estimation-techniques).

 2. **Real-Time Collaboration easier than ever:**
    - Engage in live discussions, task estimations, and decision-making directly within Zoom.
 This real-time collaboration fosters agility and adaptability.